 - In the Neatest Most Fashionable Manner, Three Centuries of Alexandria Silver

-- "Baltimore Apprenticeships in Silversmithing," Silver in Maryland
+- "Baltimore Apprenticeships in Silversmithing," Silver in Maryland, Maryland Historical Society

 - "Of the Latest Style, Silver at MESDA," Magazine Antiques

-- "Skippets, Diplomatic Silver Boxes," 48th Washington Antique Show Catalog
+- "Skippets, Diplomatic Silver Boxes," 48th Washington Antiques Show Catalog

 - several in Silver Magazine

-- two in Journal of Early Southern Decorative Arts
+- several in Journal of Early Southern Decorative Arts

 Lectured at: